Shabbeer10/HTML-CSS/README.md

 scipt tag to load javascript, python etc

 Use table element only if you have data that needs to be sorted in such a way, else, do not use it

+To make our pages look better by changing the font, colors, and spacing, we need CSS.